TomWoodling/node-powershell-coffescripts/README.md

 Coffescripts &amp; associated powershell scripts to be used with node-powershell and hubot

+This can now be considered deprecated since hubot doesn't apparently work with slack anymore!!!!!!

 To see them working you can grab a docker image from https://hub.docker.com/r/twoodling/snowbot/ use the sample config.json file with your added slack api key.
 If you have a computer vision api key for Microsoft Cognitive Services you can add that too and snowbot will describe pictures and